kyeotic/clock-gadget/README.md

 clock-gadget
 ============

-A windows 7 Clock Gadget
+A windows 7 Clock Gadget.
+Originally written by Factor Mystic.
+Modified to support scaling the clock.